Intersecting More than one field in a Pivot Table

 Let's see.
 If we intersect the "Gender" height with "Origin", we will reveal the difference of average height within every city.

-As you will see in the video, doing so will show that the average difference in New York is 10 inches, while in Dallas is less than 4.
+As you could see in the video, doing so will show that the average difference in New York is 10 inches, while in Dallas is less than 4.

 Thus, by intersecting more than one field you get a fuller, deeper analysis of your data, and you can reveal interesting interactions between your table's variables.